derbibiko/zyne_b/README.md

 ## Installation ##

-Zyne (à la Bibiko) should run on each OS with Python >=3.6 and wxpython installed.
+Zyne_B should run on each OS with Python >= 3.6 and wxpython >= 4.1 installed.
 It uses Olivier Bélanger's pyo audio engine which has to be installed as well.

 One possibl installation scenario:

-- install wxpython (version 4) if not yet installed
+- install wxpython (version 4.1) if not yet installed

 `pip3 install wxpython`